cucumber/docs/content/gherkin/gherkin-reference.md

 menu:
   main: null
 title: Gherkin Reference
-status

 ---

 # Reference

 This is the general reference for all Cucumber implementations.
-Please refer to the [documentation overview](/docs) for links to platform-specific documentation.
+Please refer to the [[documentation overview]] for links to platform-specific documentation.

 ## Gherkin